Bug report #5911

 Although the LDID might be set to the codepage specified by the user, the generated dataset that had zero in the LDID field and included .cpg file might be easier to handle as a user.
 This point is desirable to be discussed.

-#1 Updated by Jürgen Fischer about 5 years ago
+#1 Updated by Jürgen Fischer over 5 years ago

 Mapping between LDID values and codepages (LDID/87 means ISO-8859-1): http://trac.osgeo.org/gdal/browser/branches/1.9/gdal/ogr/ogrsf_frmts/shape/ogrshapelayer.cpp#L170

-#2 Updated by Minoru Akagi about 5 years ago
+#2 Updated by Minoru Akagi over 5 years ago

 I show three solutions: